Which magazine do I need for my 1911 style pistol? (FAQ Menu)

 Do you have to leave Tripp Magazines loaded before you can use them?
 (FAQ Menu)

--Our Magazines are ready to use right out of the package and you don't need to leave ours loaded "over the weekend" before using them.
+-Our Magazines are ready to use right out of the package.
+You don't need to leave ours loaded "over the weekend" before using them.
 We properly spring our magazines and give our springs a set before we sell them.

 Why won't the slide stop drop on an empty magazine?
 (FAQ Menu)